zalyoung/gitlab-handbook/content/handbook/engineering/workflow/processes.md

 ## Handling unmaintained dependencies

 You've found a package or gem we depend on has not been maintained in a while.
 If this is a package that is only used in a single place or few related places, you should open a replacement MR directly.
+This also applies to transient dependencies.

 If the package is used in a wide variety of different places across the codebase, it's better to follow a more solid review process to make sure the benefits of removing it outweigh the risk of breaking dependencies.